 CSS's finished steel customers are primarily steel service centers, construction industry subcontractors, steel fabricators, wire drawers and major farm and wood products suppliers.
-During fiscal 2017, CSS sold its finished steel products to customers located primarily in the Western U.S. and Western Canada.
-Customers in California accounted for 53%, 48%, and 46% of CSS's steel revenues in fiscal 2017, 2016 and 2015, respectively.
-CSS's ten largest steel customers accounted for 51%, 45% and 42% of its steel revenues during fiscal 2017, 2016 and 2015, respectively.
-No CSS steel customer accounted for 10% or more of consolidated revenues in fiscal 2017, 2016 and 2015.
+During fiscal 2018, CSS sold its finished steel products to customers located primarily in the Western U.S. and Western Canada.
+Customers in California accounted for 48%, 53%, and 48% of CSS's steel revenues in fiscal 2018, 2017 and 2016, respectively.
+CSS's ten largest steel customers accounted for 46%, 51% and 45% of its steel revenues during fiscal 2018, 2017 and 2016, respectively.
+No CSS steel customer accounted for 10% or more of consolidated revenues in fiscal 2018, 2017 and 2016.

-The metals recycling operations within CSS also sell ferrous and nonferrous recycled metal products, primarily to steel mills, foundries and smelters in Asia.
+The metals recycling operations within CSS also sell ferrous and nonferrous recycled metal products to external customers comprising primarily steel mills, foundries, smelters and recycled metal processors in Asia.